-F11DKF applies the iterated Jacobi method to a system of linear equations and can be used as a preconditioner.
+F11DKF applies the iterated Jacobi method to a symmetric or nonsymmetric system of linear equations and can be used as a preconditioner.
 However, the domain of validity of the Jacobi method is rather restricted; you should read the routine document for F11DKF before using it.